manoj0916/AssigmentSpringBoot/ProductRESTService/README.md

       - http://localhost:8080/v1/categories/600001506/productsWithReducedPrice?labelType=ShowWasThenNow
       - http://localhost:8080/v1/categories/600001506/productsWithReducedPrice?labelType=ShowPercDiscount

 Formatted JSON response of products with reduced price under that category or Respective Error messages should get displayed on the browser.
-Price label formatting is according to the allowed labelType passed as URL parameter (default is - Show Was, Now).
+Price label formatting is according to the allowed labelType passed as URL parameter (default is - Show Was £x.xx, Now £y.yy).